Fed chief Yellen's news conference after FOMC meeting

 ON POLICY CAUTION

-"More recently the pace of improvement in the labor market appears to have slowed markedly.
+"More recently the pace of improvement in the labour market appears to have slowed markedly.
 Job gains in April and May are estimated to have averaged only about 80,000 per month...
-While the recent labor market data have on balance been disappointing, it's important not to overreact to one or two monthly readings.
-The committee continues to expect that the labor market will strengthen further over the next few years.
+While the recent labour market data have on balance been disappointing, it's important not to overreact to one or two monthly readings.
+The committee continues to expect that the labour market will strengthen further over the next few years.
 That said, we will be watching the job market carefully."